-ACA Guest Lecture, Health Disparities Guest Lecture, Globalized Economies and Public Health Guest Lecture, Neighborhood Day, Case Study Day.
+ACA Guest Lecture, Determinants of Health Guest Kecture, Neighborhood Day, Case Study Day.

 Portfolio Entry #1: Determinants of Health Worksheet, USA

 This Determinants of Health Worksheet assignment will repeat in each country.
 Continue to refer back to this page for directions and the grading rubric.
 Copies of the Worksheet are available hard copy and digitally.
 You MUST turn in all worksheets in each country-for the country you are in and all that came before.
 This is thus a building assignment-be as detailed as you can in each country context.